julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L00_CourseOrganisation.md

 # Videos

-- Videos will be recorded shortly for the course
+- Videos are being recorded for the course
-- They will be posted on YouTube
+- They are posted on YouTube
-- When they are ready, I will add a link here
+- You can access the playlist [here](https://youtube.com/playlist?list=PLfRaznSpWo2sHwiQ04IT5STYdwarcMtRA).
+Links to individual videos are also available on the [webpage](https://julien-arino.github.io/3MC-course-epidemiological-modelling/)

 ---